HMS Gloucester (D96): Later Deployments

 In 1997, Gloucester took part in Ocean Wave 97.
 Ocean Wave lasted 8 months, which saw her visit countries including Australia, New Zealand, Singapore and the UAE as well as taking part in the Five Power Defence Arrangements Exercise Flying Fish.
 She sailed as part of Task Group 327.01, under the flag of Commander United Kingdom Task Group, Rear Admiral Alan West, along with the flagship HMS Illustrious and other ships such as HMS Richmond and support ships.
 Part of the role of the Task Force was to oversee the peaceful handover of Hong Kong to the Chinese.

 During the 2006 Israel-Lebanon conflict, Gloucester was the first Royal Navy vessel to evacuate British nationals from Beirut, berthing on 18 July 2006.
 She made three trips taking evacuees to Cyprus, and was the last Royal Navy ship to leave Beirut.
 She underwent a £6 million refit at Rosyth Dockyard in Fife, Scotland, in 2007.
 On the morning of 26 August 2010 she intercepted the yacht Tortuga, smuggling £4 million of cocaine, during Gloucester's voyage out to the Falkland Islands, where she was deployed from August 2010 to early 2011.
 On 20 September 2010 the government of Uruguay denied Gloucester access to Montevideo as a result of the Falkland Islands sovereignty dispute.

 In May 2011, she took part in Exercise Saxon Warrior.
 As part of Saxon Warrior '11, on 21 May 2011, Carrier Strike Group 2's Truxtun and Mitscher joined the U.S. replenishment tanker Leroy Grumman and the Almirante Juan de Borbón in conducting a transit exercise, with Gloucester and frigate Westminster acting as hostile forces.
-This was the final deployment for Gloucester prior to its decommissioning.
+This was the final deployment for Gloucester prior to her decommissioning.